Akkiaks/k8s-client/README.md

 # k8s-client
-provisioning K8s cluster, deploying the test application, verifying the pods are running, the product page is available and accessible, generating test traffic load, and collecting the results.
+provisioning K8s cluster using Python, deploying the test application, verifying the pods are running, the product page is available and accessible, generating test traffic load, and collecting the results.

 # Files Content
 bookinfo app Yaml